-The General Education course Science of Living Systems 20: Psychological Science (SLS 20) meets the Introductory Course requirement as listed in the Requirements Chart.
+Psychology 1, Introduction to Psychological Science meets the Introductory Course requirement as listed in the Requirements Chart.

-Science of Living Systems 20s can also be used for this requirement.
+If taken prior to Fall 2019, Science of Living Systems 20 or Science of Living Systems 20S can also be used for this requirement.

 PSY S-1, Introductory Psychology, taken in the Harvard Summer School may also meet this requirement.